Optimal Clearing Payments in a Financial Contagion Model: Pro-rata rule and clearing vectors

 \section{Pro-rata rule and clearing vectors}

-One standard approach to determine the clearing payments is based on imposing additional restrictions on the payments $p_{ij}$, stating that the payments of node $i$ to the claimants should be proportional to the nominal payments $\bar p_{ij}$.
+One standard approach to determine the clearing payments is based on imposing an additional restriction on the payments $p_{ij}$, stating that the payments of node $i$ to the claimants should be proportional to the nominal liabilities $\bar p_{ij}$.
 It is convenient to introduce the matrix of normalized, or \emph{relative} liabilities